Mental Incapacity under German Inheritance Law

 A fundamental aspect of German probate law is the presumption that an individual has the capacity to make a will.
 Thus, the party contesting the capacity of the testator has the burden of proof of presenting evidence showing incapacity at the time at which the will was executed.

-However, once incapacity is found an individual who argues that such a will was executed during a period of lucidity has the burden of proof of proving such lucidity.
+However, once incapacity is found, an individual who argues that such a will was executed during a period of lucidity has the burden of proof of proving such lucidity.

 Procedure: Will Contest Litigation in Germany

 All interested persons (Beteiligte), including those who would inherit should the will be found invalid, will be heard by the Court and may present arguments.
 Such persons may also file a caveat (Einspruch).
-This caveat carries significant weight and should be drafted with great care as the probate court will only examine the mental capacity of the testator if sufficient proof is provided indicating that the testator was incapacitated at the time the will was executed.
-Should the court find that there is sufficient evidence of incapacity, it will generally request an opinion from a court nominated expert, hear witnesses and review all other available evidence (e.g. letters from the testator).
-Relevant witnesses may be a lawyer or a notary (Notar) who prepared the Will, doctors and caretaker.
+This caveat carries significant weight and should be drafted with great care, as the probate court will only examine the mental capacity of the testator if sufficient proof is provided indicating that the testator was incapacitated at the time the will was executed.
+Should the court find that there is sufficient evidence of incapacity, it will generally request an opinion from a court-nominated expert, hear witnesses, and review all other available evidence (e.g., letters from the testator).
+Relevant witnesses may be

-Alternatively, any person who would have a beneficial interest in the estate should the will be found invalid, an intestate heir (gesetzlicher Erbe), an heir (Erbe) under a prior Will or a legatee (Vermächtnisnehmer), may sue the individual named in the contested will demanding that the will be recognized as invalid.
+Alternatively, any person who would have a beneficial interest in the estate should the will be found invalid, an intestate heir (gesetzlicher Erbe), an heir (Erbe) under a prior Will, or a legatee (Vermächtnisnehmer), may sue the individual named in the contested will demanding that the Will be recognized as invalid.